Masmiseim36/nxpSDK/boards/evkbmimxrt1170/display_examples/sd_jpeg/cm7/example_board_readme.md

     - One stop bit
     - No flow control
-3. Build the project, the project uses RK055MHD091 by default, to use other panels, change
+3. Build the project, the project uses RK055MHD091 by default, to use other panels, set the coresponding panel DEMO_PANEL_xxx(without '_SUPPORT') to y in prj.conf under board example folder before project generation.
-    #define DEMO_PANEL 2
-    to
-    #define DEMO_PANEL 0
-    or
-    #define DEMO_PANEL 1
-    or
-    #define USE_MIPI_PANEL 3 in mcux_config.h
+The supported panels can be found in examples\_boards\<board>\project_segments\display_support\Kconfig.prjseg.
-    Which number represent which panel can be found in display_support.h.
+Or change the macro DEMO_PANEL in mcux_config.h of the project, which number represents which panel can be found in display_support.h
 3. Insert SD card to card slot
 4. Download the program to the target board.
 5. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.